Here’s why you should open a savings account for your kids

 Even a small savings account for your child could make a powerful difference in their future.

-A shows that children from low- or-moderate-income families, who have a savings account for college, are three times more likely to go to college, and four times more likely to graduate college—even if the account holds less than $500.
+A recent study shows that children from low- or-moderate-income families, who have a savings account for college, are three times more likely to go to college, and four times more likely to graduate college—even if the account holds less than $500.

 Parents often want to open accounts for their children, to help them learn about saving for the future and managing their money.
 And young people often go to a bank to open an account when they get their first job and start earning money.

 However, when trying to open an account for a child under age 18, some people run into roadblocks.